zold-io/blog.zold.io/_posts/2019/01/2019-01-15-taxes-explained.md

 will be thrown away.
 It will remain inside nodes, but only for verification purposes.

-How does a wallet owner pays taxes?
+How does a wallet owner pay taxes?

 It is done with a command line command `taxes`.
-First, you check how much taxes is owed (replace `00000000000ff1ce` with your wallet ID):
+First, you check how much tax is owed (replace `00000000000ff1ce` with your wallet ID):

 {% highlight bash %}
 $ zold taxes debt 00000000000ff1ce